Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 ### 📊 Benchmarking vs. State-of-the-Art (nnU-Net)

-To evaluate both performance and stability, we compared our segmentation results against **nnU-Net**, the winner of the BraTS 2020 challenge.
+To evaluate both performance and stability, I compared our segmentation results against **nnU-Net**, the winner of the BraTS 2020 challenge.

 Our model demonstrates **superior stability** (lower standard deviation) in delineating the Whole Tumor and Tumor Core, indicating more consistent performance across diverse patient scans.